mohakapoor/METR/docs/documentation.md

 - P-value of 0.38 means not statistically significant at 95% confidence
 - However, 60.5% win rate vs 51% baseline is a meaningful edge for entry timing

+**Note:**
+- This preliminary audit was conducted on Model v1 using training-period data.
+Final statistical validation using the production model is reported in Section 15.
 ---

 ## 5. Feature Importance Analysis